grondilu/bitcoin-bash-tools/README.md

     invest hedgehog slogan unfold liar thunder cream leaf kiss combine minor document

 The function will attempt to read the [locale](https://man7.org/linux/man-pages/man1/locale.1.html) settings to figure out which language to use.
-If it fails, or if the locale language is not supported, it will use English.
+If it fails, or if the local language is not supported, it will use English.

 Apart from English, currently supported languages are simplified Chinese,